 - Application features: all the requirements of the ISO 27001 and ISO 27017 were implemented by Endress+Hauser.
 A grand-total of 121 measures cover the whole operations of the company.
 They are continuously monitored and updated whenever necessary.

 All those points need to be considered, implemented and regularly checked when providing an IIoT technology.
 Existing audit and standardization frameworks, laws and best practices can be a practical support during the implementation.

-How safe is the cybersecurity level of Netilion?
+How secure is the cybersecurity level of Netilion?

-Endress+Hauser has proved that its IIoT ecosystem Netilion meets high standards in information security by submitting it to EuroCloud’s Star Audit assessment.
+Endress+Hauser has proved that its IIoT ecosystem Netilion meets high standards in information security by submitting it the assessment of third-party certification bodies.
 From the first day onwards, criteria relating to Information Security Management received the utmost attention and serve as a helpful guideline for implementing digital services and ensuring good cybersecurity in industry.

-- Compliance to legislation and standards: In establishing a professional information security management using IIoT technologies, the Netilion ecosystem meets the following basic standards.
+- Compliance to legislation and standards: In establishing a professional information security management using IIoT technologies, Endress+Hauser was granted the following certifications for the management of Netilion:

 · ISO 27001 Information Security Management